fieldtrip/website/tutorial/beamformer_lcmv.md

 ### Source model

 Now prepare the source model.
 Here one has the option to make a 'normalized grid', such that the grid points in different subjects are aligned in MNI-space.
 For more details on how to make a normalized grid, see [here](/example/create_single-subject_grids_in_individual_head_space_that_are_all_aligned_in_mni_space).
-In this tutorial, we continue with non-normalized grid point
+In this tutorial, we continue with non-normalized grid points:

 	% create the subject specific grid
 	hdr                 = ft_read_header('SubjectSEF.ds');